zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, is_orig: :zeek:type:`bool`, seq: :zeek:type:`count`, length: :zeek:type:`count`)

-   Generated when Bro detects a gap in a reassembled TCP payload stream.
-This event is raised when Bro, while reassembling a payload stream, determines that a chunk of payload is missing (e.g., because the responder has already acknowledged it, even though Bro didn't see it).
+   Generated when Zeek detects a gap in a reassembled TCP payload stream.
+This event is raised when Zeek, while reassembling a payload stream, determines that a chunk of payload is missing (e.g., because the responder has already acknowledged it, even though Zeek didn't see it).

    :c: The connection.